Ed Carpenter (racing driver): 2008

 For 2008, Carpenter returned with Vision Racing to drive the No. 20 Dallara-Honda.
-At the season-opening Gainsco Auto Insurance Indy 300 at Homestead, Carpenter qualified in 2nd place, but his time was nullified as his car – as well as the car of teammate A. J. Foyt IV – failed technical inspection.
-Despite starting at the rear, Carpenter worked his way through the order to finish in 6th place.
+At the season-opening Gainsco Auto Insurance Indy 300 at Homestead, Carpenter qualified in second place, but his time was nullified as his car – as well as the car of teammate A. J. Foyt IV – failed technical inspection.
+Despite starting at the rear, Carpenter worked his way through the order to finish in sixth place.
 Carpenter added another 6th-place finish at the Indy Japan 300 at Twin Ring Motegi.
-At the Indianapolis 500, Carpenter qualified in 10th place and finished in 5th place, leading 3 laps.
+At the Indianapolis 500, Carpenter qualified in tenth place and finished in fifth place, leading 3 laps.
 After eight races, Carpenter ranked eighth in points, however, Carpenter only achieved top-ten finishes in the Firestone Indy 200 at Nashville and the Meijer Indy 300 at Kentucky.
 Carpenter finished out the year with a fiery crash in the Peak Antifreeze Indy 300 at Chicagoland while running in the top five.
-Carpenter finished the season ranked in 15th place, with 320 points.
+Carpenter finished the season ranked in fifteenth place, with 320 points.

 2009

 In 2009, Carpenter returned with Vision Racing in the No. 20 Dallara-Honda and started with poor performances in the first two races – both street circuits – at the Honda Grand Prix of St. Petersburg and the Toyota Grand Prix of Long Beach.
-Carpenter then achieved back-to-back top 10 finishes on the ovals at the RoadRunner Turbo Indy 300 at Kansas Speedway with a 9th-place finish, and at the Indianapolis 500, Carpenter qualified in 17th place and finished in 8th place.
-The day after the ABC Supply Company A. J. Foyt 225 at the Milwaukee Mile – where Carpenter finished in 16th place, 6 laps down – Carpenter's wife Heather gave birth to their second child, Ryder.
+Carpenter then achieved back-to-back top-ten finishes on the ovals at the RoadRunner Turbo Indy 300 at Kansas Speedway with a ninth-place finish, and at the Indianapolis 500, Carpenter qualified in seventeenth place and finished in eighth place.
+The day after the ABC Supply Company A. J. Foyt 225 at the Milwaukee Mile – where Carpenter finished in sixteenth place, six laps down – Carpenter's wife Heather gave birth to their second child, Ryder.
 Carpenter got his best finish of the season at the Meijer Indy 300 at Kentucky, leading 34 laps before finishing 0.0162 seconds behind Ryan Briscoe following a pitched side-by-side battle.
-Carpenter finished out the season ranked in 12th place, with 321 points.
+Carpenter finished out the season ranked in twelfth place, with 321 points.